-During the site visit it was abundantly evident that Zwartfontein Farm is a state-of-theart undertaking, using the very latest farming techniques and practices as implement by most competent people who are adamant to deliver top quality farm produce to the most discerning consumer.
+During the site visit on 8 June 2020, it was abundantly evident that Bonathaba Farm is a state-of-the-art undertaking, using the very latest farming techniques and practices as implement by most competent people who are adamant to deliver top quality farm produce to the most discerning international consumer.

-UFF has appointed Enviro Africa to conduct the legally required EIA for the envisaged enlargement of the Zwartfontein farm dam.
+Bonathaba has appointed Enviro Africa to conduct the legally required EIA for the envisaged farm dam, along with the public participation (Figure 1).

-The construction of a larger dam will probably have an impact on the aquatic environment and will have to be addressed if approval for the larger dam is to be granted by the South African environmental authority, in this event DEA&DP, the Western Cape Provincial representative of the DEA.
+The construction of a dam will probably have an impact on the aquatic environment and will have to be addressed if approval for the dam is to be granted by the South African environmental authority, in this event DEA&DP, the Western Cape Provincial representative of the DEA.

-To assess possible impacts on the aquatic environment, Enviro Africa, in turn, has appointed Dr Dirk van Driel of WATSAN Africa.
+To assess any possible impacts on the aquatic environment, Enviro Africa, in turn, has appointed Dr Dirk van Driel of WATSAN Africa.

-The Zwartfontein farming venture currently classified as an "Existing Legal Water Use" by the DWS.
-Hence there is no need to apply for more abstraction of water from the Berg River to fill the bigger dam.
+The Bonathaba farming venture currently classified as an "Existing Legal Water Use" by the DWS.
+Hence there is no need to apply for more abstraction of water from the Berg River to fill the dam.
 The construction of the new dam "triggers" a number of "activities" in terms of the NEMA and its regulations.
 For this reason a "Fresh Water Report" is required.